 Word count range | When to use | Suitable content format |

 Less than 300 words | Blog posts of less than 300 are basically short-form content and barely cover any topic.
-They almost never rank and aren’t good for SEO. | Some glossary pages, definitions, and encyclopedia-type content that are not made for SEO. |
+They almost never rank and aren’t good for SEO. | Some glossary pages, definitions, and encyclopedia-type content not optimized for SEO. |

 300 – 700 words | This word count range is ideal for covering succinct content.
 While not entirely suitable for SEO purposes, some content types do well in this range. | Press releases and company announcements. |

 500 – 800 words | Articles in this word count range are perfectly sized for social media sharing and quick reads.
-The word count is also good for product descriptions | Social media articles, short blog posts, product descriptions, news articles. |
+This is also a great blog post format for product descriptions or short news updates. | Social media articles, short blog posts, product descriptions, and news articles. |

-800 – 2000 words | This range is often considered the “sweet spot” for many types of content.
-It’s long enough to cover topics in depth but not so long that it loses reader’s interest. | In-depth blog posts, how-to guides, short listicles, and case studies. |
+800 – 2000 words | This range is often considered the best blog post length for many types of content.
+It’s long enough to cover topics in depth but not so long that it loses the reader’s interest. | In-depth blog posts, how-to guides, short listicles, and case studies. |

 2000 – 3000 words | This length allows for comprehensive coverage of complex topics.
-It’s good for SEO as it provides ample opportunity to include relevant keywords and answer user queries. | Detailed listicles, industry reports, and shorter ebooks. |
+It’s good for SEO optimization, as it provides ample opportunity to include relevant keywords and answer user queries. | Detailed listicles, industry reports, and shorter ebooks. |

 3000+ words | Content of this length is considered long-form and is ideal for covering complex topics in great detail.
 It’s excellent for SEO when done well, as it positions the content as an authoritative resource. | Comprehensive guides, in-depth research papers, extensive case studies, ebooks, and pillar pages. |